snimmagadda1/stack-exchange-graphql-server/README.md

 and visit [http://localhost:8080](http://localhost:8080) to start using the playground or hit the endpoint with some queries!

-The server is also available as a docker container:
+The server is also available as a docker container provided a separate backend exists:

 ```
 docker run -e SERVER='<dbhost>' -e UNAME='<dbUname>' -e PASS='<dbPass>' snimmagadda/stack-exchange-graphql-server:latest